smritis15/newExercise/new 2.md

-we are in master branch
+we are in master branch!! hello !!